ELIFE-ASU/rinform/README.md

 # rinform #
-An R wrapper for the [inform](https://github.com/ELIFE-ASU/Inform) C library.
+An R wrapper for the [inform](https://github.com/ELIFE-ASU/Inform) C library to provide easy and computationally efficient tools for information-theoretic analysis of complex systems.

 Installation instructions and documentation for the _rinform_ package as well as information about related projects can be found